Our Youth Awards are industry-approved programmes that foster connections between schools and employers, and build work-ready skills for young people.

 The final step is for you to report the credits to NZQA and once assessment is complete, we'll send you an award certificate for each student.

-Growing Coaches PLUS recognises students with the skills needed to coach sports at a beginner level.
+Growing Coaches PLUS recognises students with the skills needed to coach sport at a beginner level.

 Tramping and Camping introduces students to a positive, safe and enjoyable outdoor tramping and camping experience.